seme4/sameAs-Lite/README.md

 $app->run();
 ```

-A full example can be found in index.php
+A full example can be found in [examples/manual.php](examples/manual.php)

 ## Extending
 It is possible to create new Stores to work with sameAs Lite.